 User Fee Removal.
 Research shows that even very small fees sharply limit access to healthcare.
 The pay-for-service nature of Togo’s healthcare system creates a vicious cycle where low utilization rates leave the health center with little investments while the community receives little care.
 By removing financial barriers, specifically costs at the point of care, use of lifesaving healthcare services increases dramatically.
 Clinics see more patients, and patients get the care they need.

-This is the continuation of a project we first began funding with 2016 profits.
+This is the continuation of a project we first began funding in 2017 with profits from 2016.

-World Centric funding helps sustain Integrate Health's current services provided in 4 Kozah district sites and 5 Bassar district sites.
-It will also help replicate the model in 4 new sites in the remote Dankpen District.
-Through all 13 sites, Integrate Health intends to have the following impact:
+World Centric funding helps sustain Integrate Health's current services provided in 4 Kozah district sites, 4 Dankpen distric sites, and 5 Bassar district sites.
+It will also help replicate the model in the Kéran district in July of 2020.
+Through all their sites, Integrate Health intends to have the following impact:

-Ensure that 85% of children under-5 are treated within 72 hours of symptom onset
+85% of childhood illness treated within 72 hours of symptom onset

 Health improvements from access to quality health care